hashgraph/hedera-hcs-sxc-java/README.md

 ENCRYPTION_KEY=424..         #shared key used for encrypting a BMP
 ```

 You send messages in the usual way and encryption / decryption is handled in the background.
 One way to ensure that messages have been encrypted indeed is to check the output in a mirror explorer.
+As in the unencrypted case,  you can distinguish origin of messages by enabling signing.

 To use **pairwise encryption** you and all other participants will need unique private signing key.
 HCS-SCX signing keys are used to identify message-origin and this is done in conjunction with an address-book that lists all ed25519 public keys of participants an APP is communicating with.
 Such public ed25519 keys are identified as `theirPublicSigningKey`.
 It is assumed that each participant has a unique signing key and it is not shared across participants.
 In this encryption scheme,  pairs of communicating entities share a common encryption key.
-Amend the `.env` file to include
+Amend the `.env` file to include your signing key

 ```
 APP_ID=Player-0				 # App ID defined at env level